Cardiovascular disease: Reducing risk and improving heart function

 While genetics, ethnicity, gender, and hormonal life stage can play a role in the development of cardiovascular and cardiometabolic disease, diet, being overweight, having a sedentary lifestyle, smoking and excessive alcohol consumption are some of the leading risk factors for the development of high blood pressure, high cholesterol, insulin resistance and the chronic systemic inflammation that gives rise to cardiovascular and cardiometabolic disease.

 Thankfully, for those looking for natural cardiovascular disease treatment, functional medicine has the potential to improve your health state and reduce your risk of cardiovascular events, regardless of what your current health status is.
-By addressing underlying causes of dysfunction, our functional medicine specialists have helped many Australians turn their cardiovascular health around.
+By addressing underlying causes of dysfunction, our functional medicine practitioners have helped many Australians turn their cardiovascular health around.

 Cardiovascular disease symptoms and definitions